DiceNameIsMy/vut-itu/docs/Navrh.md

 - **Inspirations** screen for browsing ideas for trips to take, places to visit.
 - **Interactive map** for browsing and saving/selecting locations and/or attractions.
 - **Organizing** screen for creating or selecting routes, setting visit dates, and viewing weather forecasts for the trip.
+- **Document Upload** for a trip.
+Plane tickets, QR Codes for entering museums, City passes, etc.

 ---